 C. Membership in an equivalent artist organization outside Sweden

-A professional artist who holds membership of an equivalent foreign organization can be granted membership.
+A professional artist who holds membership in an equivalent foreign organization can be granted membership.

 D. Documented professional activity (juried admission)

-Applicants who do not meet criteria A, B or C but work as a professional artist, craftsperson or designer could apply for a juried admission process taking place twice a year.
+An applicant who do not meet criteria A, B or C but works as a professional artist, craftsperson or designer could apply for a juried admission process taking place twice a year in April and October.

 Educational merits include preparatory art education, for example at junior college etc. Continuous apprenticeship training, foreign education and other education with a focus on art and design or craft can also be counted as merit.
-Study certificate is required.
+A study certificate is required.

 Professional merits include, for example, documented exhibition activities, public assignments, art projects, scholarships, time in the profession, products in production, reviews and other artistic activities such as consulting assignments, educational assignments, etc.